 Q: 1.
 My variegated euonymus has lots of little white dots under the leaves and it doesn’t look very healthy.
 Can you diagnose?

-Euonymus grows vigorously, so pruning any time between spring and early fall won’t hurt it terribly.
-You’ll get some regrowth before winter but lots more next spring.
+Euonymus grows vigorously, so pruning moderately in winter won’t hurt it terribly.
+You’ll get regrowth in spring and summer.

-I recommend applying systemic insecticide (Bayer Tree and Shrub Insecticide) in spring and also spraying what’s left of the shrub with horticultural oil three times per year (April, June, September) (be sure to follow label directions for hot weather application).
+I recommend applying systemic insecticide imidacloprid (click for sources) in spring and also spraying what’s left of the shrub (after pruning) with horticultural oil (click for sources) three times per year (April, June, January).
+Be sure to follow label directions for hot weather application.